shivanshseth/Digit-Addition/README.md

 #### Goals
-The goal of this model is to predict the sum of digits from an image with 4 handwritten digits.
+The goal of this model is to predict the sum of 4 handwritten digits from an 40x168 px image.

 ## Description